 ELECTIONS

-This year we will have 2 Executive Board Officer positions, Vice President and Corresponding Secretary, along with 4 Board of Directors positions.
+This year, we will have 2 Executive Board Officer positions, President and Membership Secretary, along with 5 Board of Directors positions.

 PREVIEW DESCRIPTIONS and NOMINATIONS below: